ckkummer/ckkummer/README.md

 ### This GitHub is a growing, evolving space that may serve to document and showcase my technical work as a student of Statistics, formerly (B.S.) at the University of Wisconsin–Madison and currently (M.A.) at Columbia University.

 #### I am motivated to use my passion for statistics and mathematics to bring structure and insight to an otherwise arbitrary world.
-I am especially drawn to applications in finance, a field that is demanding, rigorous, high-stakes, and, while I may aim to prove otherwise, historically regarded as inherently inconsistent and unpredictable.
+I am especially drawn to applications in finance, a field that is rigorous, high-stakes, and, while I aim to prove otherwise, historically regarded as inherently unpredictable.

 # Tools & Skills